Deploying apps

 - Docker registries that require authentication

-Pushing local Docker images isn’t supported.
+Pushing local Docker images is not supported.

 cf push myapp --docker-image dockerhuborg/app_image:tag